-The young people joining the programme at ISPP would be able to make sure that they would build their capacity to lead, as they move forward in their professional career as well as making a change in the country.
+The young people joining the programme at the ISPP will be able to ensure that they build their capacity to lead as they move forward in their professional career, as well as make a change in the country.

-The Indian School of Public Policy was formally launched on October 23rd, 2018 at the Constitution Club of India, New Delhi by dignitaries including Shri N.K.
+The Indian School of Public Policy was formally launched on 23 October, 2018 at the Constitution Club of India, New Delhi by dignitaries including Shri N.K.
 Singh, Shri Rajiv Mehrishi and Shri Gurcharan Das.
-Notable experts from TISS, Twitter Inc India, Brookings Institution, Uber India and GMR established the urgent need for a new generation of policy professionals through a panel discussion.
+Notable experts from TISS, Twitter Inc. India, Brookings Institution, Uber India and GMR established the urgent need for a new generation of policy professionals through a panel discussion.